Shiv-Mangal/Shiv-Mangal/README.md

 - 👋 Hi, I’m @Shiv-Mangal
-- 👀 I’m interested in applicaton of data sciences for geosciences.
+- 👀 I’m interested geophysical inversion and applicaton of data sciences for geosciences.
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning full-waveform inversion and Data Analysis
-- 💞️ I’m looking to collaborate on projects based on tomography and inversion of geophysical datasets
+- 💞️ I’m looking to collaborate on projects based on tomography and inversion of geophysical datasets.
 - 📫 reach me @shivmangal3210@gmail.com

 <!---